Finding and Filtering Safe Drinking Water on Outdoor Adventures

 Filter brands/models

-Other brands of hollow fiber filters that are frequently seen on long-distance trails include the Katadyn BeFree line of filters and LifeStraw filters, but our experience with these is limited.
+Another brand of hollow fiber filters that is frequently seen on long-distance trails is the LifeStraw, but our experience with these is limited.

 Other water purification systems